dragmz/vscode-teal/README.md

 This extension depends on tealsp (TEAL LSP Server).
 The LSP server should get automatically installed when then extension is activated.

-If this fails, it can be installed manually:

-### Using a command to install tealsp
+## Manual tealsp installation

+Follow one of the instructions below if the automatic tealsp installation fails.

+### Install tealsp using Visual Studio Code command

 - Install this Visual Studio Code extension
 - Execute 'TEAL: Install/Update Tools' command

-### Installing tealsp from command line
+### Install tealsp from a command line

 - Linux
 ```commandline